Algorithmic Amplification and Society

 Under the direction of the Knight Institute’s 2022-2023 Visiting Research Scientist Arvind Narayanan, the Institute will examine how algorithmic amplification and distortion shape specific domains, markets, or facets of society, and explore ways to modify algorithms or design in order to minimize harmful amplifying or distorting effects.

 Through a series of blog posts, essays, and a major symposium—entitled “Optimizing for What?
-Algorithmic Amplification and Society,” to be held April 28-29, 2023, at Columbia University—this project seeks to identify gaps in existing understandings of algorithmic distortion, as well as uncover and explain the true principles that govern the movements of online speech.
+Algorithmic Amplification and Society,” held April 28-29, 2023, at Columbia University—this project seeks to identify gaps in existing understandings of algorithmic distortion, as well as uncover and explain the true principles that govern the movements of online speech.

 Essays and Scholarship